Blog

 Assessing Surrogate Needs

 Additionally, you must also consider how long you, as a surrogate, would want to provide breast milk.
 You have your own unique milk supply you can offer to the baby, but pumping can be a time-consuming, physically challenging, and emotionally challenging process.
 You may even experience irritation and soreness through your pumping journey.
 Plus, if you are not local to your intended parents, you will need to evaluate how often you will need to ship breast milk to them.
-Here are some tips from HMBANA Board Member and lactation expert Lenna Gregory on How to Pump, Ship and Donate Your Breast Milk.
+Here are some tips from lactation expert Lenna Gregory on How to Pump, Ship and Donate Your Breast Milk.

 Understanding The Breast Milk Pumping Timeline